-If you love an adventure and the great outdoors, then just imagine how amazing it would be to explore the Rockies and Alaska in a single trip.
+If you love an adventure and the great outdoors, then just imagine how incredible it would be to explore the Rockies and Alaska in one trip.

-So with this in mind, we have created a guide to help answer the questions and queries you may have before going on this incredible holiday in Canada.
+We’ve created a guide to help you answer the most common questions and queries you might have before going on this popular holiday in Canada.

 What will the weather be like?